-Completed applications are reviewed as they are received.
-Quality candidates will continue to be accepted until the program is full, at which time a waitlist will be created.
+Complete applications are reviewed as they are received.
+Elementary candidates and some secondary candidates will receive an admission decision within two weeks after their interview with the College of Education.
+Quality candidates will continue to be accepted until the cohorts are full, at which time a waitlist will be created.

 - January Cohort - Full-Time Program - November 1st (Elementary cohort only)